AndreiRoibu/AgeMapper/README.md

 ## References

 The work published in this repository has been published at the 2023 10th Swiss Conferece on Data Science (SDS).
-The paper can be accessed at [THIS LINK]().
+The paper can be accessed at on [IEEE](https://ieeexplore.ieee.org/abstract/document/10196736).
 To reference this work, please use the following citation.

 ```
-@inproceedings{roibu2023brain,
+@INPROCEEDINGS{10196736,
+  author={Roibu, Andrei-Claudiu and Adaszewski, Stanislaw and Schindler, Torsten and Smith, Stephen M. and Namburete, Ana I.L. and Lange, Frederik J.},
+  booktitle={2023 10th IEEE Swiss Conference on Data Science (SDS)},
   title={Brain Ages Derived from Different MRI Modalities are Associated with Distinct Biological Phenotypes},
-  author={Roibu, Andrei and Adaszewski, Stanislaw and Schindler, Torsten and Smith, Stephen and Namburete, Ana and Lange, Frederik},
-  booktitle={2023 10th Swiss Conference on Data Science (SDS)},
-  pages={1--9},
   year={2023},
-  organization={IEEE}
-}
+  volume={},
+  number={},
+  pages={17-25},
+  doi={10.1109/SDS57534.2023.00010}}
 ```

 In the creation of this code, material was used from the following paper.
 The original code can be accessed on [GitHub](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain/)